RozeFound/mmc-export/README.md

 Since MultiMC export features are very limited, I created a script that solves this problem, with this script you can export MultiMC pack to any popular format (e.g. curseforge, modrinth, packwiz)

-# If you use this application, please report any issue you encounter, since I don't use it, I don't know if there any problems.

 # Features

 - Support convertions to: